trailblazing/tute/README.md

 1.4 Compile the Qt project file with QtCreator which comes with Qt5.6

-open "mytetra.pro" in QtCreator
+Open "mytetra.pro" in QtCreator

-configure the project
+Configure the project

-build it.
+Build it.